jeruy/webui-tests-sample/README.md

  ![alt text](docs/img/SampleTestMethods.PNG)

+ More info in the [Wiki](https://github.com/jeruy/webui-tests-sample/wiki/Introduction)

+ # Getting Started

- Since this sample tests code is written in .NET Core 2.1, you can just build and run the test using [.NET Core SDK](https://dotnet.microsoft.com/download) - or if you have Visual Studio installed in your machine, you can build and run the tests from  Visual Studio's Test Explorer
+ Since this sample tests code is written in .NET Core 2.1, you can just build and run the test using [.NET Core SDK](https://dotnet.microsoft.com/download).
+If you have Visual Studio installed in your machine, you can build and run the tests from  Visual Studio's Test Explorer

 # Build and running the tests locally
 If you already have Visual Studio and .NET Core installed in you machine, you can follow below steps :